-Instead of managing a ton of email addresses in Gmail, can use that extra time to work on creating copy that resonates with buyers.
+Instead of managing a ton of email addresses in Gmail, you can use that extra time to work on creating copy that resonates with buyers.

 A recent email from Marie read, “So thanks, truly, for allowing us to travel along your side as you continue to create and expand your life.”

 Expert Tip: When you write marketing emails, ask yourself the question, “What emotion or feeling am I trying to evoke in my buyers?”

-Stay Relevant with Buyers
+3. Keeps You Relevant with Buyers

 As your business grows, you can stay relevant with your audience by breaking a group into multiple segments that draw on your strengths.

 Let’s say you own a chain of local taquerias with two primary sets of buyers: local Spanish-speaking families and young college students.

 Expert Tip: If your target audience includes native speakers of multiple languages, consider sending out separate emails in different languages to segmented groups.

-Personalization Seals the Deal
+4. Seals the Deal With Personalization

 If a prospective client clicks on a guide you wrote or reads an email about a special offer, you can follow-up with a planned, automated email.